Create a secret manager integration in Confluent Cloud

 • A connector enters into a failed state and it tries to recover.

-While it tries recovery, Confluent Cloud invalidates cached credentials and the connector tries to fetch latest secrets from the secret manager.
+While it tries recovery, Confluent Cloud invalidates cached credentials and the connector tries to fetch the latest secrets from the secret manager.

 To apply rotated credentials from your secret manager immediately: